Raj18M/Sentiment-Driven-Stock-Trend-Analyzer/README.md

 ## 📌 Example Use Case

 Track how public sentiment around a company influences its stock trend, detect unexpected price jumps, and link them to key news events — all without needing full article access.
+As an added bonus same analysis was conducted by just replacing the said adjustments (mentioning the stock/commodity name and it's respective ticker symbol).
+The analysis is on
+Natural Gas, showing the range of applicability of this methodology to even commodities market.

 ---